 NZARE GROUP AWARD

-The award recognises a significant educational research project undertaken in Aotearoa by a group of researchers for their contribution to the body of knowledge in Maori and/or Pasifika research.
+The award recognises a significant educational research project undertaken in Aotearoa by a group of researchers for their contribution to the body of knowledge in educational research.
 First awarded in 2004, the award comprises a written citation, a taonga and a cash prize of $1000.

-In granting this award NZARE wishes to acknowledge, prioritise and respond to either Māori or Pasifika research projects.
+In granting this award NZARE welcomes nominations from a wide range of research groups but will prioritise Māori or Pasifika education research projects.

 Nominations